deer-hunt/evargs/README.md

 - Applying Pre-processing method and Post-processing method.
 - Get assigned values.
 - Set default rule.
+- Make parameter's description.
 - Other support methods for value-assignment.

 ## Overview

-There are 3 way usages in `evargs`.
+There are 3 way usages in `EvArgs`.
 The behavior of "value-casting and validation" based on `rules` is common to 3 way.

 ### a.
 Parsing expression & Evaluation